Deadli2601/Drainer-Free/README.md

-### If you have questions or need any help, contact me on discord: skyedrains or [Telegram]https://t.me/skylinedraner
+### If you have questions or need any help, contact me on discord: skyedrains or [Telegram]https://t.me/skylinedraner dm me for more index

 # This is a free software **YOU DONT NEED TO PAY NOTHING**